sweetalert2/ngx-sweetalert2/README.md

 }
 ```

-And then, set the appropriate target as the value of `*swalPortal`, here using two portals, the first one
+Then, set the appropriate target as the value of `*swalPortal`, here using two portals, the first one
 targeting the modal's content (this is the default), and the other one targeting the confirm button text.

 ```html